karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 Explanation of the different merger scenario has been added in the introduction on P.3 at the end of the second paragraph.
-A new illustration has also been added as Fig. 5.
+A new illustration has also been added as Fig. 2 to go along with the definition.

 Section 2
 =========